munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Next, it reads a single byte from the bytecode at the given offset.
 That's our opcode.
 We <span name="switch">switch</span> on that.
-For each kind of instruction, we dispatch to a little utlity function for displaying it.
+For each kind of instruction, we dispatch to a little utility function for displaying it.
 On the off chance that the given byte doesn't look like an instruction at all -- a bug in our compiler -- we print that too.
 For the one instruction we do have, `OP_RETURN`, the display function is: